-The drought this year certainly wasn't as bad as 2023, when severe drought fuelled a frightening fire season in the Okanagan.
-And that, said outgoing Okanagan Basin Water Board communication manager Corinne Jackson, is in part due to residents who did their part to conserve this year.

-"But there were still impacts on crops, and on fish," said Jackson, who manages OBWB's Okanagan WaterWise outreach/education program, and Make Water Work.
+"The drought this year certainly wasn't as bad as 2023, when severe drought fueled a frightening fire season in the Okanagan.
+In part, we can thank residents who did their part to conserve this year.
+But there were still impacts on crops, and on fish.
+And we still haven't recovered from two years of drought," notes Okanagan Basin Water Board (OBWB) Communications Director Corinne Jackson, who has been managing the board's Okanagan WaterWise outreach and education program and Make Water Work.
 "This means we need fall rains, a good snowpack, and a nice slow spring melt to recover.
-Whether that happens, or not, we can't predict."
+Whether that happens, or not, we can't predict," she added.